TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 - **Application ID**: displays application IDs of all the applications on the network.
 - **Active Devices**: the number of devices in the application which have uplinked in the **last hour**.
-- **Average Packet Error Rate**: this is calculated by comparing the number of seen frames to the total number of possible frames.
+- **Average Packet Error Rate**: this is calculated by comparing the number of seen frames (received packets) to the total number of possible frames (how much the frame counter incremented).

 ### End Device Overview

 The end device overview consists of the following panels:

-**End devices active** - a bar chart that visualizes the number of devices that have connected to the network in the selected period, either in the last hour, week, or day.
+**End devices active** - a bar chart that visualizes the number of devices that have connected to the network (uplinked) in the selected period, either in the last hour, week, or day.

 **End device statistics** - a table layout that displays the **End Device ID**, **Application ID**, **Last Seen**, and **Last Packet Error Rate** of all the devices on the network in the selected period.